electricbookworks/electricbook-codeship-ci-cd/README.md

    By default, this will build and deploy to the staging server any further changes committed/merged to the live branch.

 6. **Build triggers:** Next, set the Build Triggers.
 You want to run builds on the branch you're deploying (e.g. `live`), and on `^preview.*$` and  `^release.*$`, which is any branch *or tag* that starts with 'preview' and 'release', respectively.
 (For Git purposes, a tag is a branch, but without any further commits).
-So add these three lines to the 'Enter one branch per line' box:
+To do this, select 'Run builds for these branches only', and add these three lines to the 'Enter one branch per line' box:

    ``` sh
    live